 The Lord Jesus, because He is the Son of Man (for to man has been given dominion over all the works of God’s hands—Hebrews 2:6-8), has received as an inheritance the entire material creation.
 The saints, the members of His Body, are coheirs with Him of the material creation.

-And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
+and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
 (Romans 8:17)

 The above verse is in context with Paul’s statement that at the revealing of the sons of God the creation will be delivered from the bondage of corruption and brought into the freedom of the glory of the children of God.

 Many bodies of the sleeping saints arose because of the overflow of power that raised the Lord Jesus from the dead (Matthew 27:52,53).
 When the Lord released Paul and Silas He released the other prisoners along with them: “immediately all the doors were opened, and every one’s bands were loosed” (Acts 16:26).
 In like manner, when the Life that Christ will place in His saints is brought to the full the glory will flow to the entire creation.
 Then will the creation be released from its chains and once again sing and dance for joy.

 Whoever will choose to come is invited to the marriage of the Lamb, to drink of the water of life without charge.
 It is a time of the greatest rejoicing.